MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 To migrate the database:

 1. Contoso provisions a MySQL instance in Azure.
-1. Contoso sets up Azure Database Migration Service, ensuring access to the on-premises database server.
+1. Contoso sets up Database Migration Service, ensuring access to the on-premises database server.
 1. Contoso migrates the database to Azure Database for MySQL.

     ![Diagram of the migration process.](./media/contoso-migration-rehost-linux-vm-mysql/migration-process.png)